Customer requests access to their personal information 104-01010010

 Some information or documents may not be available for release at the point of contact.
 In these cases, documents should be released as soon as practicable and within 30 days.
 The customer should be kept informed of the likely release date and any delays that may occur in the retrieval of documents.

 Availability at point of contact may be impacted by storage arrangements (for example, off site storage of paper files or retrieval requirements for call recordings).
-Clearance requirements may also impact immediate release.
+Clearance requirements and requests involving the personal information of another person may also impact immediate release.

 Information and/or documents that cannot be provided through administrative release

-If information and/or documents cannot be provided to the customer through administrative release, or through the provisions of a letter containing the information they are seeking, the customer must be assisted to make a formal FOI request.
+If information and/or documents cannot be provided to the customer through administrative release, or by providing a letter containing the information they are seeking, the customer must be assisted to make a formal FOI request.

 Requests lodged under the Freedom of Information Act 1982